 Our basic quality-assurance process and style guide are available for client review (click the links above).
 I am always glad to provide profile information of each team member working on your job.
 Finally, I retain a full audit trail of files showing the original translation, the edited translation, and the final version.
 In fact, this entire process is encompassed in our “Consistently Good Work” Pledge that I stand behind in legally meaningful ways (see the next section).

 6. Meets client requirements locally

-Translation quality is just one aspect of the process of providing English-to-Korean translation.
+Translation quality is just one aspect of the process of delivering good work.
 What good is it to receive a translation in the morning if there are problems or questions that need to be addressed urgently but you cannot reach your English-to-Korean translator on the other side of the world during your local business day?
 What about legal accountability?
 Resources without a presence in your local market (in our case, the US) cannot be held fully accountable for their work, and this does affect how seriously they take their commitments to clients.

 I am only an email or a phone call away during the US business day; you’ll never be left with questions that you need to be answered, wondering when I’ll wake up and reply.
 Further, though we’ve never had to use it, I have carried errors and omissions insurance for twenty years to protect my clients (evidence available on request).
 This demonstrates tangibly that we stand behind our work in ways that very few of our competitors do or can.
 I have also been a member of the American Translators Association since 2000, helping to support the industry in the North American market where most of my clients are located.